13.2 CAC-A Equipment and Setup

 Don’t forget to connect your ground clamp to your cutting table to complete the electrical circuit.

-Next set the voltage output on your welding machine.
+Next, set the voltage output on your welding machine.

-Electrodes
+CAC Electrodes

-Electrodes may be copper coated or plain graphite.
-The copper coating on the electrodes keep the electrode from overheating, and increases its conductivity and arc stability when using higher amperages.
-It can also make the electrode slightly more durable.
-Both types of carbon arc rods are fragile, and should not be left in the rain or out in moisture.
-If you are using alternating current (AC), then a special electrode type must be chosen.
-These AC electrodes contain other elemental additives which aid in their stability.
+Electrodes used for CAC-A may be copper coated or plain graphite.
+The copper coating on the electrodes keeps them from overheating; the copper also increases their conductivity and arc stability when used at higher amperages and can improve their durability.
+Both types of carbon arc rods are fragile, and they and should not be left in the rain or in moisture.

-Some Electrodes can be joined together to reduce waste, and also to increase productivity in robotic and semi-automatic operations.
+Some electrodes can be joined together to reduce waste, and also to increase productivity in robotic and semiautomatic operations.

 Attributions